Follow Us:

 About Commissioner Valerie Covey

-Commissioner Covey serves the county by participating on various boards and committees, including: the Williamson County Regional Animal Shelter Board, the Williamson County Mental Health Task Force, the Williamson County Conservation Foundation – serving as President, the Williamson County Audit Committee, and Williamson County Investment Committee.
+Commissioner Covey serves the county by participating in various boards and committees, including: the Williamson County Regional Animal Shelter Board, as president, the Williamson County Mental Health Task Force, the Williamson County Conservation Foundation – serving as President, the Williamson County Audit Committee, and the Williamson County Investment Committee.
+She was recently re-appointed by Governor Greg Abbott to the Texas Indigent Defense Commission.

 Commissioner Covey has taken a keen interest in mental health issues throughout the county and the state.
-She has worked alongside the County’s mental health professionals, law enforcement, judicial branch of the county and our local mental health authority to garner state recognition for Williamson County’s jail diversion programs.
-These programs include funding the San Gabriel Crisis Respite Center, Mobile Outreach Team, Crisis Intervention Team, drug and alcohol docket, and veterans’ docket.
+She has worked alongside the County’s mental health professionals, law enforcement, judicial branch of the county and our local mental health authority to garner state recognition for Williamson County´s jail diversion programs.
+These programs include funding the San Gabriel Crisis Respite Center, 23-hour law enforcement diversion center, Pretrial Services, Youth Mental Health Respite, dedicated youth mental health hospital wing, drug and alcohol docket, and veterans´ docket.
 Each program aims to keep non-violent offenders out of the county jail providing more appropriate care and saving countless taxpayer dollars.

-Commissioner Covey is an active member of the Williamson County Republican Party, Georgetown Area Republican Women, The Republican Club of Sun City, Williamson County Republican Women, Georgetown Chamber of Commerce, and First Baptist Church of Georgetown.
+Commissioner Covey is an active member of the Williamson County, Republican Party, Georgetown Area Republican Women, the Republican Club of Sun City, and received the endorsement of the Williamson County Republican Leaders.
+She is a member of the Georgetown, Jarrell, and Round Rock Chambers of Commerce and First Baptist Church Georgetown.

-She attended the University of Texas at Austin, where she earned a degree in accounting and for more than 35 years has been licensed as a Certified Public Accountant.
-Valerie and her husband of nearly 35 years, Mark Covey, have lived in Georgetown since 1994, and are blessed with three sons and a daughter-in-law.
+She attended the University of Texas at Austin, where she earned a degree in accounting and for the past 38 years has been licensed as a Certified Public Accountant.
+Valerie and her husband of 38 years, Mark Covey, have lived in Georgetown since 1994, and are blessed with three sons, two daughters-in-law and two grandchildren.

 Working for You

-• Appointed by Governor Greg Abbott to the Texas Indigent Defense Commission in 2019.
+• Reappointed by Governor Greg Abbott to the Texas Indigent Defense Commission

 Contact